desaiashu/maya/README.md

 In progress:

-- Modal view to add annotations
-  - Similar text interface as chat
+- Confidence FE
+- Confidence BE
+- Perspectives FE
-- Exa bot
+- Perspectives BE
-- Eval bot
+- Share link
-- Community notes bot
-- First stream response w/ bounce?
+- Invite to chat

 Next up:

-- Summary issue
+- Testflight
-- Build group protocols
+- Webview

-- Experiment with deeper trained bots
+QA:

+- Handle rapid chats - ie. if you message a string of messages the server should wait, adjust and not double respond
 - Add test for contexts
 - Oracle summary issue
 - Websockets issues: 1. always reopen when app opens, 2. see why it keeps closing

-- Testflight
-- Force participant set for certain protocols, allow others
-- Adding other humans in chat
-- Handle rapid chats - ie. if you message a string of messages the server should wait, adjust and not double respond

 Pre-launch: